Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states: Hamiltonian Fluctuations

 Assuming that an ensemble's constituents only interact indirectly via the external fields, the energy and dynamics of a cavity-coupled ensemble may be described by a Dicke Hamiltonian:

 where $\omega_c$ and $\omega_k$ are the cavity and dipole transition frequencies, and $g_k$ is the coupling strength of the dipole and cavity mode.
 In the scenario discussed here, the dipole ensemble is considered to be directly driven by an off-axis field which bypasses the cavity input, as described in \cite{Grunwald2013}.
-This is easily facilitated using a ring-based cavity configuration, but may also be implemented using a linear cavity via either off-axis excitation (requiring consideration of the relative dipole alignment to the external and cavity fields), or detuning of the cavity from the dipole's and external field transition.
+This is easily facilitated using a ring-based cavity configuration, but may also be implemented using a linear cavity via either off-axis excitation (requiring consideration of the relative dipole alignment with the external driving field and the cavity field), or detuning of the cavity from the dipole's and external field transition.

-Such a system is schematically pictured in fig.\ref{fig1}.
+Such a system is schematically pictured in Fig.\ref{fig1}.
 This configuration ensures that the cavity remains a passive element which acts as a coherence `purifier' of the ensemble's transition, in the sense of which the coherent cavity-coupling rate outcompetes the incoherent decay rates of the ensemble.
-Furthermore, this configuration collects a large part of the ensembles emitted fluorescence, and avoids the bandwidth restrictions of driving the ensemble through the cavity itself, in addition to being experimentally convenient for distinguishing the driving field light from the cavity-transmitted light during detection.
+For an appropriately engineered cavity system, this configuration can collect a large part of the ensembles emitted fluorescence while avoiding the bandwidth restrictions of driving the ensemble through the cavity itself, in addition to being experimentally convenient for distinguishing the driving field light from the cavity-transmitted light during detection.

-The driving field is described using a dipole approximated semi-classical term as the resonantly driven component of the Hamiltonian:
+The driving-field of the ensemble is described using a dipole approximated semi-classical term:

 which is defined as a function of a driving Rabi frequency $\Omega$ and a field frequency $\omega_l$, and for which $\Omega$ represents a product of a linearly polarized plane-wave electric field and a linear transition-moment of the two-level state.